A Complete Guide To Foil Faced Insulation: Types, Benefits & Installation Tips

 Bubble reflective insulation serves as a vapor barrier and provides a thermal break.
-The two metalized surfaces reflect up to 96% of radiant energy, and the R-value ranges between 4.9 and 14.1.
+The two metalized surfaces reflect up to 96% of radiant energy.

 Bubble white poly insulation acts as a vapor retarder and provides a thermal break.
 We recommend this type especially in under concrete applications because it blocks moisture, toxic gases and pests from entering your home through the soil.

 At Insulation4Less, Prodex is our most sought-after type of insulation, and for good reason!